-- Easy access to essential telemetry information. - Voice synthesizer, allowing you to follow the flight without having to look at the screen. - Remote arming and controls, as well as a useful "Ready in one click" button. - Read and send configuration remotely, with the RuleSystem editor and integrated flight logic examples. - Firing and continuity of pyrotechnic outputs. - GPS data displayed on a map in real time, and automatic QR code generation for instant retrieval of the rocket's location on your smartphone. - Real-time plots for any data received. - Sending and adding RuleSystem commands. - RunCamTM remote-control feature. - Ground station radio packets logging.
+- Easy access to essential telemetry information. - Voice synthesizer, allowing you to follow the flight without having to look at the screen. - Remote arming and controls, as well as a useful "Ready in one click" button. - Read and send configuration remotely, with the RuleSystem editor and integrated flight logic examples. - Firing and continuity of pyrotechnic outputs. - GPS data displayed on a map in real time, and automatic QR code generation for instant retrieval of the rocket's location on your smartphone. - Real-time flight data plotting. - Sending and adding RuleSystem commands. - RunCam[TM] remote-control feature. - Ground station radio packets logging.